JimmyRay92/Form/README.md

 # How to run the project

-This project is build using vite and react.
+This project is built using Vite and React.
 To run the project you will need to have node installed on your machine.
 You can download node [here](https://nodejs.org/en/).

-Install dependencies
+Run `npm install` to install dependencies.

-Run npm run dev to start the project
+Run `npm run dev` to start the project locally.

 # Tech stack